revk/ESP32-LED/Manuals/Overview.md

 |`stargate`|This dials a stargate, setting each chevron, and then opens the gate.
 Gate closes after a period even if `limit` is not set|
 |`lava`|Fade up and down each of red/green/blue at random positions on the ring and random speeds.|

+Note, `stargate` has special handling for special rings of 210 or 372 LEDs.

 ### Text apps

 |App|Meaning|